Akimble00/Elk-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump-Bo-x machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
 10.0.0.4

 Machines within the network can only be accessed by ____.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?
 Jump-Box VM 10.0.0.4

 A summary of the access policies in place can be found in the table below.